Our vision for learning

 - 10% is learned through formal training.

 However, this first 90% is not reflected in many training courses.
 Often the focus is on ‘formal learning’ in a classroom and acquiring knowledge from a book or through e-learning.
 At Language Partners, we are changing this.
 Learning in practice and through social interaction occupies an important place in our training courses.

-We have designed the Social Learning eXchange (SLX) online platform to stimulate and guide social interaction during the learning process.
-Social learning – learning from and with others – plays an important role in training courses on SLX.
+We have designed our Social Learning platform to stimulate and guide social interaction during the learning process.
+Social learning – learning from and with others – plays an important role in training courses on our platform.
 This includes, for example, receiving and giving feedback and sharing practical experiences with fellow students.
 The latter is an important part of the training: we encourage you to put skills straight into practice on the work floor with practical assignments.

 Building up knowledge by interacting with others and putting it straight into practice leads to demonstrably better retention.
 This way of learning online with a large social component is unique in the training world.